meetorion/ai-commit.nvim/README.md

 1. Stage your changes using git add
 2. Run `:AICommit` command
-3. Wait for AI to generate commit messages
+3. Wait for AI to generate a commit message
-4. Choose from the suggested messages in the dropdown window
-5. The selected message will be used for the commit
+4. The AI-generated message will be automatically used for the commit

 ## Commands

-- `:AICommit` - Start the commit message generation process
+- `:AICommit` - Generate and apply an AI commit message